We are Southern Methodist University's Annual Hackathon.

-HackSMU is an on-campus, 24-hour educational event that combines a tech conference, a career fair, and a start-up competition.
+HackSMU is a virtual, 24-hour educational event that combines a tech conference, a career fair, and a start-up competition.
 Come learn new skills, meet corporate recruiters, create amazing projects, and have fun at HackSMU!

 Apply for HackSMU here!
-Anyone with a valid SMU ID may apply at the door, but we encourage you to do so as soon as possible.
+Anyone with a valid SMU ID may apply at the door, but we encourage you to apply as soon as possible.
 We will email updates and acceptance letters, so be sure to mark firstname.lastname@example.org as an accepted sender.

-We will consider applications from college and university students of all majors and skills, as well as recent graduates and select high school students, are eligible to apply for HackSMU.
+College and university students of all majors and skills, as well as recent graduates and select high school students, are eligible to apply for HackSMU.

 Teams may have up to 4 members, and each member can come from any major, skill level, school, etc. If you are unable to find teammates before HackSMU, we’ll help you when the event starts.

 Doing so cheats yourself of the opportunity to learn and grow at this educational event.
 Please respect yourself and those around you by presenting only what you create during HackSMU.

 Build whatever you want!
 We will have workshops and mentors to help you build and present Websites, Mobile Apps, VR Games, Hardware Hacks, and more!

 We want everyone to have a great time, so please remember that Mr. Rogers wants each of us to strive to accept others exactly the way they are, right here and now.
 See the official Major League Hacking Code of Conduct for details on rules and guidelines at hackathons here.